Keivan-Hasanpour/Cross-Asset-Correlation-Analysis/README.md

 - Yahoo Finance data availability can vary by ticker and date.
 - The analysis uses daily returns, not raw prices, because returns are more appropriate for comparing assets with different price scales.

-## License

-Add a license before publishing if you want others to reuse the project.
-The MIT License is a common choice for educational notebooks.